Nebraska–Penn State volleyball rivalry

-The Nebraska–Penn State volleyball rivalry is a college women's volleyball rivalry between the Cornhuskers of the University of Nebraska–Lincoln and the Nittany Lions of Pennsylvania State University.
+The Nebraska–Penn State volleyball rivalry is a college women's volleyball rivalry between the Nebraska Cornhuskers and Penn State Nittany Lions.
 Both programs are among the most successful in the history of NCAA Division I women's volleyball.
 Prior to 2011, the teams competed frequently as out-of-conference opponents and met nine times in the NCAA tournament.
 Since Nebraska joined the Big Ten they have typically played twice annually as conference opponents.
-Nebraska leads the series 26–11.
+Nebraska leads the series 29–13.

 History

 Early years

 Nebraska and Penn State are two of the most decorated programs in collegiate volleyball history.
 The Cornhuskers have the most wins, conference championships, and All-Americans of any program, while the Nittany Lions lead in win percentage and rank second in national championships.
 They have met eleven times in the NCAA Division I women's volleyball tournament, with Nebraska hosting and winning eight of them, though Penn State is 2–1 in three national semifinal meetings.
 Both teams have been ranked in the AVCA Top 25 for all but one of their thirty-six matches, and both have been in the top ten for twenty-four, including nineteen straight meetings from 1994 to 2016.

 The first meeting between the Cornhuskers and Nittany Lions was a 15–2, 15–8 Penn State sweep on October 2, 1981 in Springfield, Missouri as part of the Southwest Missouri State Invitational.
 Despite losing the first match between the programs, Terry Pettit and Nebraska soon became the first Midwestern national power in a sport that was still largely dominated by West Coast programs (seventeen of the first twenty-four NCAA Tournaments were won by schools from California, with three more from Hawaii).
 NU won nine of the next ten meetings with PSU, and knocked the Nittany Lions out of the NCAA tournament six times between 1982 and 1996, including a 3–1 win over 44–0 Penn State in the 1990 Mideast Regional Final.
 Pettit's run of success culminated in 1995 with Nebraska's first national championship, a title run that included a 3–1 win over Penn State in the regional semifinal.